your-tools/rusync/README.md

 # Command line options

-Just one at the moment:
+Just two at the moment:

 * `--no-perms`: prevents`rusync` from trying to preserve file permissions (useful if you copy data from a Linux partition to NTFS for instance).
+* `--err-list FILE`: write name of entries that caused errors in the given file, separated by `\n`

 # State of the project